Probability propagation rules for Aristotelian syllogisms: Applications to nonmonotonic reasoning.

 Moreover, we observe that some syllogisms can be expressed in defaults only without using negated defaults.
-For example, if the conditional event existential import of Barbara is strengthened by $p(S|(S\vee M))=1$, we obtain the following default version of Barbara:
+For example, if the conditional event existential import of Barbara is strengthened by $p(S|(S\vee M))=1$, we obtain the following valid default rule:

-Note that inference (\ref{EQ:BARBARADEFAULTS}) still corresponds to AAA of Figure I. In probabilistic terms inference (\ref{EQ:BARBARADEFAULTS}) means that the premises p-entails the conclusion \cite[see Section 10.2 in][]{GiSa19}, i.e.,
+Note that inference (\ref{EQ:BARBARADEFAULTS}) still satisfies AAA of Figure I. In probabilistic terms inference (\ref{EQ:BARBARADEFAULTS}) means that the premises p-entails the conclusion (see Section 10.2 in \cite{GiSa19}), i.e.,

-The procedure of replacing negated defaults by defaults, for obtaining inference (\ref{EQ:BARBARADEFAULTS}), can also yield new syllogisms.
-For example, AAA of Figure III can be obtained from Darapti:
+In general, the probability propagation rules for the three figures can be used to generate new syllogisms.
+For example, from the probability propagation rule of Figure III (Theorem \ref{THM:PROPF3}) we obtain a valid syllogism of type AAA with the (stronger) existential import $p(M|(S\vee M))=1$, which is in terms of defaults:

 Equations (\ref{EQ:BARBARADEFAULTS}) and (\ref{EQ:AAAFigIII}) are p-valid inference rules for nonmonotonic reasoning and constitute syllogisms which are beyond traditional Aristotelian syllogisms (since, traditionally, AAA does not describe a valid syllogism of Figure III).